'I can no longer visit my family' - US-based Ghanaian gay journalist on LGBT+ Bill

 Source: www.ghanaweb.com

-Ignatius Annor, a US-based Ghanaian journalist who identifies as gay, has reacted to the recent passage of the anti-Lesbians, Gays, Bisexual and Transgender Bill by Ghana's parliament.
+Ignatius Annor, a US-based Ghanaian journalist who identifies as gay, has reacted to the recent passage of the anti-Lesbian, Gay, Bisexual and Transgender (LGBT+) Bill by Ghana's parliament.

-Annor, who came out years ago about his sexual status, wrote in a social media post about how disoriented he felt when he heard of the news and had to work on the same for his outfit.
+Annor, who came out years ago about his sexual status, wrote in a February 29 post on X (formerly Twitter) about how disoriented he felt when he heard of the news and had to work on the story for his outfit, Voice of America English Service.

 "My heart started to beat super fast, and my body began to tremble," he narrated as he sought and was granted the day off to deal with the overflow of emotions.

-He expressed a part of the Bill that left him personally frustrated aside from the worry that it gave him or the entire same-sex community back home.
+He expressed a part of the Bill that left him personally frustrated aside from the worry that it gave him and the entire same-sex community back home.

 Annor is worried that he cannot visit his family back home because of the law.